RiboZones/RiboVision/jmol/README.txt

  complete Jmol code implementation in JavaScript Java2Script js compiler adapted successfully
  HTML5: slower rendering; but a full implementation of Jmol
- WebGL: full, fast rendering, including cartoons and isosurfaces (vdw, sasurface)
+ WebGL: partial only; fast rendering, including cartoons and isosurfaces (vdw, sasurface), not text

 To do:

- WebGL option is limited; still no text, for example
+ WebGL option is limited; still no text, for example, and is not being actively pursued due to graphical limitations and absence on iPad.

 What's here: